Kurt Rosenfeld: In exile

 Early in 1933 Rosenfeld resigned from the SAPD and called on fellow members to link up with the Communist Party.
 However, the political backdrop had been transformed in January 1933 when the Nazi Party took power and converted Germany into a one-party dictatorship.
 At the end of February the Reichstag fire was instantly blamed on the Communists, and in March 1933 Communist members were expelled from the Reichstag which was in any case rendered irrelevant by enabling legislation that allowed the government to rule without parliamentary consent.
 Communists began to be arrested: Kurt Rosenfeld was one of those who managed to escape to Paris which was rapidly becoming the informal headquarters of the German Communist Party in exile.
 He set up a Paris-based anti-fascist press agency called "Agence Impress".

 In Germany the Reichstag fire in February 1933 was quickly followed by a trial which was given maximum publicity by the Nazi government in order to blacken the reputation of the Communists and provide justification for the post-democratic changes that the government had implemented.
-Outside Germany a number of political refugees organised an alternative "counter-trial" in London which took place in September 1933, and concluded that the real perpetrators of the Reichstag fire were the Nazi elite.
+Outside Germany a number of political refugees organised an alternative "counter-trial" in London which took place in September 1933, and concluded that the real perpetrators of the Reichstag fire had been the Nazi elite.
 Kurt Rosenfeld was one of those involved in the London "counter-trial" which received much press coverage in English-speaking parts of the world.
-However, by the end of 1934 he had made his home not in London but in the United States where he worked closely with exiled German communists.
+However, by the end of 1934 he had settled not in London but in the United States where he worked closely with exiled German communists.
 It seems likely that at some stage he himself joined the exiled German Communist Party.

 In the US he was able to do some work as a lawyer.
 He also teamed up with Gerhart Eisler to produce, from 1941, a German language news journal "The German-American".
 He also became president of the "German American Emergency Committee/Conference", which was part of a wider campaign to unite German and German-speaking opponents to the Hitler regime across the American continent.
 In 1943 he also became honorary president of the Latin American Committee of a Free Germany.
-However, in September 1943 he died at his home Queens, New York.
+However, in September 1943 he died at his home in Queens, New York.